Inject Purpose into Your Content Marketing

 Russell Sparkman of Fusion Spark Media emphatically answers, “Yes!”

-“The most important content marketing question to ask is: What’s your purpose?” he avers.
+“The most important content marketing question to ask is: What’s your purpose?”

 He says, “Life is too short to make content that doesn’t matter.
 Content that matters does well as it does good.”